-- Keep your emotions in check.
-Don't take your frustrations out on other drivers.
+- Stay calm.
+Keep your emotions in check.

-First, be a cautious, considerate driver.
-Avoid creating a situation that may provoke another motorist.
+- Avoid creating a situation that may cause provocation.

 - Use your horn sparingly.